prateekkhindri/ecommerce-crm/api/README.md

 # E-commerce admin CMS API server

-This is project is build for the admin to create and manage their e-commerce store.
+This project is build for the admin to create and manage their e-commerce store.

 This is only the UI part and the API is available at re `....`